nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

   3. If the time between two gc is less than the time spent in gc, the application is sseverely starving.
   4. If the time between two gc and the time spent in gc are very high, probably the application can use a smaller heap
   5. If the time between two gc is much greater than the time spent in gc, application is relatively healthy
-  6. While the actual numbers for these metrics change from workload to workload, a reasonable gap between gcs is 20 minutes, and a reasonable gc time is < 100 ms.